Creating Healthy Habitat

 A Refuge For Us All

-It's the final week so apply today for the 2nd Annual Youth Waterfowl Hunt, open to youth age 17 and younger.
-The hunt takes place on the Riverboat Unit of the refuge, giving young people a chance to see part of the Refuge usually closed to the public in addition to learning about hunting and conservation in a safe environment.Get the details and apply today!
+Our 2nd Annual Youth Waterfowl Hunt, open to youth age 17 and younger, starts this month.
+The hunt takes place on the Riverboat Unit of the refuge, giving young people a chance to see part of the Refuge usually closed to the public in addition to learning about hunting and conservation in a safe environment.For more information

 Tualatin River National Wildlife Refuge restores, maintains, and protects healthy native habitats for wildlife and provides present and future generations an opportunity to connect with nature in wild places.
 This fall, the Service will use prescribed fire as a tool to restore habitats on a 4-acre site.
 The Service is partnering with local fire management and community agencies to ensure all safety measures are taken.
 The public is welcome to visit the Refuge on the day of the prescribed fire to see and learn about this important conservation tool.Prescribed Fire Information